 Sensitivity assessment.
-A change to a fine or coarse sedimentary habitat would reduce habitat suitability for this biotope, resistance is assessed as ‘None’ and resilience as ‘Very Low’ as the change is considered to be permanent.
-Sensitivity is therefore assessed as 'High'.
+A change to a fine or coarse sedimentary habitat would reduce habitat suitability for this biotope.
+Therefore, resistance is assessed as ‘None’ and resilience as ‘Very low’ as the change is considered to be permanent so that sensitivity is assessed as 'High'.

 No direct evidence was found to assess how the key characterizing, Porphyra purpurea and Ulva spp. respond to surface abrasion.
 The fronds are very thin and could be torn and damaged and individuals may be removed from the substratum, altering the biotope through changes in abundance and biomass.
 Ulva spp. cannot repair damage or reattach but torn fronds could still photosynthesise and produce gametes.
 Tearing and cutting of the fronds has been shown to stimulate gamete production and damaged plants would still be able to grow and reproduce.
 Ulva spp. can also form unattached mats (particularly in response to nutrient enrichment): damage and removal may, therefore, not lead to mortality of impacted individuals.